malikrohit16/meilix/README.md

 - First, install equivs: `sudo apt-get install equivs`
 - Now run equivs: `equivs-control ns-control`
 - It will create a file called ns-control, open this file with your text editor.
-- Modify the file to your needs modifying the needy information.
+- Modify the file to your needs by modifying the needy information.
 - Then run: `equivs-build ns-control` to build your metapackage, thats all simple and easy.
 - To add it to meilix follow adding a metapackage to meilix section.